WassimTenachi/PhySO/README.md

 # $\Phi$-SO : Physical Symbolic Regression

-The physical symbolic regression ($\Phi$-SR) package `physr` is a symbolic regression package that fully leverages physical units constraints.
+The physical symbolic regression ($\Phi$-SR) package `physo` is a symbolic regression package that fully leverages physical units constraints.
 For more details see: [paper].

 # Installation